farhiongit/c_thread_pool/README.md

 - `qsip_wc.c` is an attempt to implement a parallelised version of the quick sort algorithm (using a thread pool);

     - It uses features such as global data, worker local data, dynamic creation and deletion of jobs.
-    - It reveals that a parallelised quick sort is inefficient due to thread management overhead.
+    - It reveals that a parallelised quick sort is inefficient due to thread management overhead (do please keep using `qsort` !).

 - `qsip_wc_test.c` is an example of a thread pool that sorts several arrays using the above parallelised version of the quick sort algorithm.